PLKplkPLK/mgr/README.md

 This is a repository with code used in the "Comparing and fine-tuning animals images classification models for polish species" research.

+An app using the fine-tuned DeepFaune model is also [available here](https://github.com/PLKplkPLK/animal_classification_app)

 ### Results
 ![Results](results/combined_accuracies.png)